The Fallout After Landfall: Hurricane Impact on Non-Coastal Businesses

 Businesses and residents far inland will often still feel the impact of major hurricanes — whether directly through wind damage and flooding or indirectly as the result of a disruption to shipping routes, commerce, and unforeseen issues.
 When evaluating potential hurricane damage to your business or residence, the narrow scope of a storm’s path can be misleading.

 It’s important to look beyond the outline of a hurricane’s projected path you see on a weather map.
 The following repercussions represent some of the ways a hurricane can produce damage far inland and well-removed from the storm itself.

-In 1959, The Weather Bureau (now the National Weather Service) made efforts to combat hurricane damage by promoting safety through a new model for hurricane planning.
+In 1959, The Weather Bureau (now the National Weather Service) made efforts to combat hurricane damage by promoting a new model for hurricane planning.
 They emphasized emergency communication as being one of the most effective ways to stay safe during a storm.
 But the agency’s focus was coastal.